genevate/style_guides/business/performance_reviews.md

-# Reviews
+# Performance Review Styles

 Many companies perform some form of a periodic performance review.
 They are designed to help the company evaluate their workforce and help you grow as an individual.
-The problem is that *no one is 100% invested in your growth, only you are*.
+The problem is *no one is 100% invested in your growth, only you are*.
 With that in mind, the following describes how to take control of this situation so it best benefits you and the company.

 <!-- Tocer[start]: Auto-generated, don't remove. -->